greco-project/pvcompare/docs/parameters.rst

-As PVCompare makes use of the `Multi-vector Simulation Tool "MVS" <https://github.com/rl-institut/mvs_eland>`_ tool, the definitions of all the relevant parameters of MVS can be found `here <https://mvs-eland.readthedocs.io/en/latest/MVS_parameters.html>`_. that some parameters of MVS (for instance, all parameters concerning a diesel generator) are not applicable for PVCompare.
+As PVCompare makes use of the `Multi-vector Simulation Tool "MVS" <https://github.com/rl-institut/mvs_eland>`_ tool, the definitions of all the relevant parameters of MVS can be found `here <https://mvs-eland.readthedocs.io/en/latest/MVS_parameters.html>`_.

 The values used by default in PVCompare for the above parameters in each CSV, are detailed below: